-Creating automated tests is important to be sure your application behaves as it should.
+Automated tests are essential to ensure your application behaves correctly.
 The more tests you write, the more use cases are covered.
-Sometimes it can be hard to know which parts of the application are well-tested, and which ones are not.
-That's why code coverage is interesting.
-It can be a useful measure to detect potential risk areas in the application (i.e. the most complex methods with the least coverage).
-Let's see how you can do that easily with .NET Core and Azure DevOps.
+However, it can be hard to know which parts of the application are well-tested and which are not.
+That is where code coverage helps.
+It is a useful measure for identifying potential risk areas, such as complex methods with little test coverage.
+Let's see how to set this up easily with .NET Core and Azure DevOps.

-First, you need to compute the code coverage when you run the tests.
-There are multiple solutions, some are free such as coverlet, and some are paid such as dotCover.
-In this post, I'll use coverlet
+To compute code coverage when running tests, there are multiple tools available.
+Some are free, such as coverlet, and some are paid, such as dotCover.
+In this post, I'll use coverlet.
+To get started, install the NuGet package coverlet.msbuild, which integrates directly with dotnet test.

 <Project Sdk="Microsoft.NET.Sdk">